Connections

 In the recipe editor, click an app from the side menu.

-Click the trigger or action you want to use.
+Click the trigger or action you plan to use.

 Follow the prompts and setup guide for the app.